HDU-VRLab/.github/profile/README.md

 - Develops vision-based robotic **grasping and manipulation** techniques.
 - Integrates **reinforcement learning** and **optimization algorithms** to enhance autonomous decision-making capabilities for robots.

+### 🌈 Contribution Guidelines
+We welcome collaboration from the community!
+Here’s how you can get involved:
+1. Explore open issues or submit new ideas.
+2. Share your expertise and help enhance the lab's research impact.

 ---

 ✨ **Remember:**